tummychow/go-dep-mgmt/PROSCONS.md

 # What would you do, @tummychow?

-I'd gonna pretend dependency management isn't a problem `/buries head in the sand`
+I'd pretend dependency management isn't a problem `/buries head in the sand`

 Just kidding.
 If you want to know what I think, just wait for me to make a large Go project.
 I'll put my money where my mouth is by actually *using* the tool I like.
 What a novel concept.
 Anyway my opinion is irrelevant.
 Evaluate the choices for yourself and be an informed customer!